comphilip/koreader-wiki/KOReader-Gestures.md

 #### Screenshot
   * Tap on diagonally opposed corners of the screen with two fingers at the same time
-  * Or swipe diagonally from top-left to bottom-right on devices without multi-touch support
+  * Or swipe from any corner to the diagonally opposed corner of the screen on devices without multi-touch support

 #### Manual screen refresh
   * Swipe diagonally